amir-karami/Health-News-Tweets/README.md

 # Health-News-Tweets
 These health news tweets were extracted from the health Twitter accounts including cbchealth, everydayhealth, foxnewshealth, goodhealth, kaiserhealthnews, latimeshealth, msnhealthnews, NBChealth, nprhealth, usnewshealth, bbchealth, cnnhealth, gdnhealthcare, nytimeshealth,reuters_health and wsjhealth from August 2011 to December 2014.

-Each line is a tweet.
+Each line is a tweet id.